 Federal Jury Convicts Colorado Springs Woman for Her Role in a Conspiracy to Distribute Fentanyl that Resulted in Death

-This case was investigated by the New York Police Department, the Colorado State Patrol, and HSI Denver.
-The defendant was prosecuted by Assistant U.S. Attorney Jeremy Chaffin.
+This case was investigated by the Southwestern Drug Task Force, Homeland Security Investigations, and the La Plata County Sheriff’s Office.
+The defendant was prosecuted by Assistant U.S. Attorney Jeffrey K. Graves.